-Each of our Boards and Commissions (B&C) have a staff liaison who is tasked with preparing agenda and minutes for all meetings, organizing meetings, and ensuring that their B&C is in compliance with the Brown Act.
-The information below is provided as a guide for staff liaisons to better serve their B&C while remaining consistent with one another.
+Each of our Boards, Committees and Commissions (BCCs) have a staff liaison who is tasked with preparing agenda and minutes for all meetings, organizing meetings, and ensuring that their BCC is in compliance with the Brown Act.
+The information below is provided as a guide for staff liaisons to better serve their BCC while remaining consistent with one another.

 Agendas and Agenda Packets

 While preparing for your BCC meeting, it is important to remember that the agenda will need to be posted at the location of the meeting, that is visible all day and night, 72-hours in advance of the meeting, as well as at City Hall.
 The City Clerk's office will publish your agenda to the website and send out meeting notifications to the subscription list for that board, and you will be responsible for posting the physical agenda at the location of the meeting.
 This is incredibly important because your meeting cannot be held if it wasn't properly posted in accordance with the Brown Act.

 - Create your agenda using our agenda template.